felipexlr50/StringEncoder/README.md

-# Encrypter for text tha use a key for change the strings.
+# Encrypter for text that use a key for change the strings.